-2.3.2 Interest rate risk
+2.3.2 Rate risk

-In light of recent market developments, the impact of the rate risk for the valuation of the bond portfolio was calculated considering a variance of 100 basis points (2010: 100 basis points) during one week, phenomenon which has not been observed during the 390 weeks selected for the study.
+In light of recent market developments, the impact of the rate risk for the valuation of the bond portfolio was calculated considering a variance of 100 basis points (2011: 100 basis points) during one week, phenomenon which has not been observed during the 390 weeks selected for the study, on maturities of 1 and 20 years of the Euro Swap Curve.
 The following analysis shows pre-tax impacts of possible interest rate fluctuations on group results and Groups capital funds leaving unchanged all other variables.

-On 31 December 2011, an upwards variation of 100 basis points would have generated a decrease in value of \in 64 221,3 thousand.
-At the same moment in time time, a downwards variation of 100 basis points would have generated an increase in value of \in 64 221,3 thousand.
+On 31 December 2012, an upwards variation of 100 basis points would have generated a decrease in value of $\bigcirc$ 64 875,0 thousand.
+At the same moment in time, a downwards variation of 100 basis points would have generated an increase in value of $\bigcirc$ 64 363,0 thousand.